Why vegan is important for your skin - even if you're not vegan - EMANI

 Eating vegan foods can help with painful conditions, but they can also just make your skin glow too.

-The increased demand for vegan beauty products of late has meant that there's a diverse array of options out there for everyone.
+The rising demand for vegan beauty products has led to a wide range of options for all consumers.
 (It also means you can buy cheap vegan skincare, thanks to the laws of supply and demand.)

 Looking for a cleanser that won't irritate your sensitive skin?
-There are plant-derived ingredients that gently clean and exfoliate without disrupting the skin's natural barrier or setting off an allergic reaction.
+Plant-derived ingredients can cleanse and exfoliate the skin gently, without causing harm to the natural barrier or triggering allergies.

 Need a moisturizer that won't leave you with clogged pores and an acne breakout?
 A lotion with anti-inflammatory antioxidants from seed oils, plus some probiotics to balance out the skin's microbiome, is at the ready—no animal products necessary.